AMIRA JADOON, PH.D. آمیرا جدون

 Welcome to my website!

 My research projects relate to the topics of international, state and human security.
-Within these overarching topics, my work examines the interaction between international policy tools and domestic conflict processes, as well as the various causes and effects of political violence and terrorism.
+Within these overarching topics, my work examines the interaction between international policy tools and domestic conflict processes, as well as the various causes and consequences of political violence and terrorism.
 I use a combination of quantitative and qualitative tools to research the following areas: